 How long have you worked with agencies?

-I’ve been advising agencies for about 10 years.
+I’ve been advising agencies for over 10 years.
 During that time, I’ve worked with agencies across every type of creative discipline in the UK, Europe and beyond.
 I advise a significant proportion of the UK’s top 100 design agencies on a wide range of issues but, basically, it’s about helping agencies grow, develop and improve.
 Sometimes it’s an agency that is very hungry for growth.
 Sometimes it’s an agency that has been in business a long time but is aiming for some new phase of development.
 That can be more subtle like wanting a different type of client or project, wanting to become more specialist or to sharpen their offer and positioning.